flancian/garden/tools for thinking.md

   - organized by [[betaworks]]
   - I'll be [[scribing]] live, let's see how it goes :)
     - If you're viewing this on anagora.org, you can join in and take notes in the public document ("stoa") below.

+## How Do We Define Tools for Thinking and Why Do They Matter?

+## Inflection Points for Tools for Thinking

+## Demo: Protocol Design for Tools for Thinking

+## The History and Future of Software as Tools for Thinking

+## Q&A

+## Tools for Thinking Product Demos

+## Leveraging AI and ML in Building New Tools for Thinking

+## Idea Dimensionality and Representing Semantic Meaning